Approximate non-linear model predictive control with safety-augmented neural networks: Abstract

 \section{Abstract}

 Model predictive control (MPC) achieves stability and constraint satisfaction for general nonlinear systems, but requires computationally expensive online optimization.
 This paper studies approximations of such~MPC controllers via neural networks~(NNs) to achieve fast online evaluation.
 We propose safety augmentation that yields deterministic guarantees for convergence and constraint satisfaction despite approximation inaccuracies.
 We approximate the entire input sequence of the~MPC with NNs, which allows us to verify online if it is a feasible solution to the MPC problem.
 We replace the NN solution by a safe candidate based on standard MPC techniques whenever it is infeasible or has worse cost.
-Our method requires a single evaluation of the NN and forward integration of the input sequence online, which is fast to compute on resource-constrained systems.
-The proposed control framework is illustrated on three non-linear~MPC benchmarks of different complexity, demonstrating computational speedups orders of magnitudes higher than online optimization.
-In the examples, we achieve deterministic safety through the safety-augmented NNs, where naive NN implementation fails.
+Our method requires a single evaluation of the NN and forward integration of the input sequence online, which is fast to compute on resource-constrained systems, typically within 0.2ms.
+The proposed control framework is illustrated using three numerical non-linear~MPC benchmarks of different complexity, demonstrating computational speedups that are orders of magnitude higher than online optimization.
+In the examples, we achieve deterministic safety through the safety-augmented NNs, where a naive NN implementation fails.